Cyber attacks on critical infrastructure operators

 In the course of such projects, Fraunhofer AISEC has acquired a wealth of expertise in critical infrastructure.
 This is now to be made available to small and medium-sized operators of critical infrastructure, who often face major organizational hurdles in terms of ensuring IT security.
 This problem was also the focus of the MoSaIK project, which investigated model-based security assessments of ICT-reliant critical infrastructure.
 Funded by the Federal Ministry of Education and Research (BMBF), the project spawned a number of innovative approaches that enable operators without specialized IT security know-how to analyze the IT security of their systems.

-National Research Center for Applied Cybersecurity CRISP
+National Research Center for Applied Cybersecurity ATHENE

 Recent advances in areas such as artificial intelligence and quantum technology are generating exciting new opportunities.
 Yet they also entail risks, which in turn pose major challenges for cybersecurity research.
-At Germany’s National Research Center for Applied Cybersecurity CRISP in Darmstadt, some 450 scientists are now investigating how best to safeguard critical infrastructure and provide long-term protection for IT systems.
-CRISP is a research facility established by the Fraunhofer-Gesellschaft for its two Darmstadt institutes, the Fraunhofer Institute for Secure Information Technology SIT and the Fraunhofer Institute for Computer Graphics Research IGD.
+At Germany’s National Research Center for Applied Cybersecurity ATHENE in Darmstadt, some 450 scientists are now investigating how best to safeguard critical infrastructure and provide long-term protection for IT systems.
+ATHENE is a research facility established by the Fraunhofer-Gesellschaft for its two Darmstadt institutes, the Fraunhofer Institute for Secure Information Technology SIT and the Fraunhofer Institute for Computer Graphics Research IGD.
 It also involves the participation of TU Darmstadt and Darmstadt University of Applied Sciences.
-CRISP is funded by the Federal Ministry of Education and Research (BMBF) and the State of Hesse.
+ATHENE is funded by the Federal Ministry of Education and Research (BMBF) and the State of Hesse.